Environmental issues in Puget Sound: King County: CSO Long-term Control Plan and Integrated Plan Alternative

 King County, Washington, US, has two plans to help improve CSO impacts on the environment: CSO Long-term Control Plan and the Integrated Plan Alternative.
 The Integrated Plan presents management of both runoff and sewage overflow, while the Long-term Control Plan focuses on decreasing sewage overflow.
 At various locations, King County monitors and assesses the water quality at CSO outfall locations.
 Between 1979 and 2012 King County working with the City of Seattle has been able to decrease CSO by about 1.5 billion gallons.

 The Integrated Plan Alternative is implemented by Seattle Public Utilities and expected to be completed by 2025.
 The purpose of the plan is to reduce pollutants entering the water.
 It has suggested three methods: (1) increasing the number of streets that are swept; (2) build a water quality facility in South Park to remove pollutants; and (3) maintaining existing rain gardens and/or natural drainage systems.

 The CSO Long-term Control Plan is to be completed by 2030.
 There are four main strategies in the plan to decrease CSO impact on the environment: (1) underground storage tanks/tunnel; (2) Wet Weather treatment stations; (3) Green Stormwater Infrastructure (GSI); and (4) repairing/replacing existing outfalls/pipes.
 Underground storage tanks/tunnels are being built in North Beach, Magnolia, West Seattle, and Rainer Valley.
 Wet Weather treatment stations are being built in Elliot West and Henderson/MLK.
 GSI are being built at Barton, Highland Park, and South Green Park.
 At Salmon Bay (Ballard) and Leschi (Lake Washington) old outfalls and pipes are being replaced or repaired.

 The underground storage tank in Magnolia will be able to hold 1.5 million gallon during CSO events, which will eventually flow to the CSO treatment center in Smith Cove.
 The architecture of the facility was structured to collect and filter runoff by creating a rain garden.
 It helps clean water and provides habitat for wildlife such as birds, bees, and butterflies.

 King County: Sediment Management Plan

-King County has decreased the CSO discharge into the Puget Sound, however soils are still polluted due to past CSO discharges.
+King County has decreased the CSO discharge into Puget Sound, however soils are still polluted due to past CSO discharges.
 The Sediment Management Plan was first created in the 1990s to deal with soil pollution at CSO outfalls.
 The cleanup methods include capping, dredging, and source control/natural recovery.

 CSO outfalls of concern include the sites at Duwamish/Diagonal, King Street, Hanford Street, Lander Street, Brandon Street, Denny Way, Norfolk Street, and Pier 53-55.
 At Denny Way CSO outfall, the polluted soil was removed through dredging and then improved the habitat by refilling the sea floor with clean soils to mimic surround area.